ExploitXpErtz/HashCrackerX/README.md

 - python4 HashCrackerX.py hash_type hash -wu http://wordlist.com/file.txt
 ### Hash Cracking Using auto hash detection
 - python4 HashCrackerX.py hash_type hash -w /usr/share/wordlists/rockyou.txt

+**Disclaimer:**
+Any actions and/or activities related to HashCrackerX are solely your responsibility.
+Misuse of this tool can result in criminal charges brought against the persons in question.
+The contributors will not be held responsible for any criminal charges brought against individuals misusing this toolkit to break the law.
+This tool is made for educational purposes only.
+Do not attempt to violate the law with anything contained here.